 Bacchetto/Sabey Duo is a collaborative project of San Francisco based composer/performers Nick Bacchetto and Ben Sabey.
-They have each composed new large-scale works for piano, Moog Sub 37 and computer.

 Nick Bacchetto’s Dissolutions explores recursive proportions (fractals) and the deconstruction and expansion of the piano’s sonic profile.
 Much of the pitch and rhythmic language of the piece derives from a process that begins with a single pitch or rhythmic interval (57 half steps or 2500 milliseconds, respectively) and adds additional elements to the set based on a given proportion (5:7, 4:11, 23:57, etc.).
 This procedure is applied recursively, adding further frequencies or rhythmic time-points based on the proportion(s) defined at the outset of the process until rich pitch and rhythmic complexes are generated that have the property of self-similarity at various levels of scale akin to structures encountered in fractal geometry.
 These complexes are articulated by both the acoustic piano (human performer) and a synthetic piano (VST) interdependently.